 1. Pay attention.

 Peer pressure cuts both ways.
-Some peers exert a negative influence—experimenting with drugs and alcohol or just getting into trouble—but others can have a tremendously positive influence, like pushing your teenager to get better grades or try an activity that she balked at when you suggested it.
+Some peers exert a negative influence—experimenting with drugs and alcohol or just getting into trouble—but others can have a tremendously positive influence, like pushing your teenager to get better grades or try an activity that they balked at when you suggested it.
 So, start paying attention to whom your teenager hangs out with, Steinberg says.
 “The earlier you start, the better.
 Your teenager doesn’t need to be popular, even one really good friend will do.”
 Adds Cleveland Clinic’s Rome: “Also pay attention to what they are doing.
 If you don’t want your teenager to drink, don’t send them to a house where no parent is watching.”

 2. Don’t sweat the small stuff.